Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ![Root](media/root.png)

-The web based app needs a web server.
+The web-based app needs a web server.
 Python's `SimpleHTTPServer` provides an easy way to get started.
 To start the web server, start a command prompt in the project root folder and run: